WasabiRaptor/SBQ-NPC-Template/npcs/sbq/ocs/README.md

 This is a must if you don't want to have multiple instances of the same character around, it should be replaced with the ID of your NPC, if not, do that now.

-## dialogueBoxScripts
+## dialogueStepScripts

-If you want to have scripts for custom behavior for the dialogue tree and dialoguebox, add some scripts to the `dialogueBoxScripts` arg.
+If you want to have scripts for custom behavior for the dialogue tree and dialoguebox, add some scripts to the `dialogueStepScripts` arg.

-Scripts added here are used by the dialogue tree when handling `next` steps, as well as the `callScript` arg for when conversing with the dialogue box.
+Scripts added here are used by the dialogue tree when handling `next` steps

 ## dialogueTree